PeanutButterRat/cryptoserve/docs/source/contributing/custom_exercises.rst

 length-checking or want more explicit, you must place that logic in the verifier itself.

 To stop the exercise due to an error, simply raise an instance of |ExerciseError|.
 There are also various subclasses with different names but have the same functionality.
-Choose the one with the name that gives the most insight into what went wrong or make your own subclass!
+Choose the one with the name that gives the most insight into what went wrong or feel free to make your own subclass.

+.. _verifier-parameters:

 Verifier Parameters
 ^^^^^^^^^^^^^^^^^^^

 The verifier function is passed data from the server based on the names of its arguments.

-1. ``recieved_data``: the actual bytes of the message.
+1. ``received_data``: the actual bytes of the message.
 2. ``server_flags``: the server flags byte of the message.
 3. ``exercise_flags``: the server flags byte of the message.